 The website and client are currently only available in German.

-DataSkop is a joint project, lead and coordinated by AlgorithmWatch.
-In cooperation with the European New School of Digital Studies (European University Viadrina), we implemented our first own data donation project to investigate YouTubes recommendation algorithm.
-The Department of Design of the University of Applied Sciences Potsdam developed the visualization concepts.
-The University of Paderborn and the organization Mediale Pfade will develop media pedagogical concepts and workshops in which DataSkop will be used as a learning tool.
-The three-year project is funded by Germany’s Federal Ministry of Education and Research (BMBF) as part of the program “Mensch-Technik-Interaktion” (human-technology interaction).
+DataSkop is a joint research project coordinated by AlgorithmWatch.
+With the collaboration of the European New School of Digital Studies (Europa-Universität Viadrina), we analyze the operating mode of social media platforms by implementing our first data donation projects.
+The design department of the University of Applied Science in Potsdam contributes with visualization concepts.
+Paderborn University and the association Mediale Pfade develop media educational concepts and workshops in which DataSkop will be implemented as a learning tool.
+Our project is carried out over a period of three years.
+It is funded by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) under the program Mensch-Technik-Interaktion für digitale Souveränität (“Human-technology interaction for digital sovereignty”).

 based on a resolution of the German Bundestag